 Radiotherapy treatment for cancer can cause some general side effects, such as tiredness and sore skin.
-Find out about common side effects for radiotherapy.

 Why does radiotherapy cause side effects?

 Radiotherapy aims radiation at cancer cells.
 But healthy cells nearby usually receive a radiation dose too.
 This then causes side effects.

 Modern radiotherapy techniques are more precise and try to reduce the number and severity of side effects.

 Before you start treatment your doctor should explain any possible side effects of the treatment.
 Knowing about the side effects can help you to prepare and manage any problems.

 Ask about any possible long term side effects that the treatment may cause or anything you might be worried about.